aeternity/protocol/epoch/api/channels_api_usage.md

  }
 ```

-Initiator is to decode the transaction, inspect its contents, sign it, encode
+The initiator is to decode the transaction, inspect its contents, sign it, encode
-it and then post it back via a websocket message:
+it and then post it back via a WebSocket message:

 ```
 {'action': 'update',